MicrosoftDocs/learn/learn-pr/wwl-data-ai/evaluate-performance-improvements/includes/5a-exercise-isolate-problem-areas-poor-performing-queries.md

 ## Examine Top Resource Consuming Queries to identify poor performance

-1. In order to view the Query Store you will need to refresh the AdventureWorks2017 database in Management Studio.
+1. In order to view the Query Store node you will need to refresh the AdventureWorks2017 database in Management Studio.
 Right click on database name and choose select refresh.
-You will then see the Query Store option under the database.
+You will then see the Query Store node under the database.

     :::image type="content" source="../media/dp-3300-module-55-lab-10.png" alt-text="Expand Query Store":::

-1. Expand Query Store node to view all available report.
-Select the plus sign to expand **Query Store** reports.
-Select **Top Resource Consuming Queries Report**.
+1. Expand the **Query Store** node to view all the available reports.

     :::image type="content" source="../media/dp-3300-module-55-lab-11.png" alt-text="Top Resource Consuming Queries Report":::

+1. Select **Top Resource Consuming Queries Report**.

 1. The report will open as shown below.
 On the right, select the menu dropdown, then select **Configure**.
     :::image type="content" source="../media/dp-3300-module-55-lab-12.png" alt-text="Select Configure":::

 1. In the configuration screen, change the filter for the minimum number of query plans to 2.
+Then select **OK**.

     :::image type="content" source="../media/dp-3300-module-55-lab-13.png" alt-text="Set Minimum number of query plans":::